Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 * They return a single struct of outputs.
 * They must not perform any file I/O or access global state, ensuring they are pure and reproducible.

+---

 ## 4. Source Code and Project Structure

 To ensure maintainability, testability, and a clean separation between the public API and internal logic, the framework's source code is organized into a standard package structure.
-This structure is designed to be packaged directly into a MATLAB toolbox.

 The project root directory is laid out as follows: